pawelkasperkiewicz/CreepyTrend/README.md

 <br>

-We can visualise our empirical and smoothed series with interactive mode using plotly.
+We can visualize our empirical and smoothed series with interactive mode using plotly.
 It is very useful when we have couple of smoothed series

 ``` r
 R$plot(interactive = T)